 TL;DR: We introduce attentive feature distillation and selection, to fine-tune a large model and produce a faster one.

-Abstract: Deep convolutional neural networks are now widely deployed in vision applications, but the size of training data can bottleneck their performance.
-Transfer learning offers the chance for CNNs to learn with limited data samples by transferring knowledge from weights pretrained on large datasets.
-On the other hand, blindly transferring all learned features from the source dataset brings unnecessary computation to CNNs on the target task.
-In this paper, we propose attentive feature distillation and selection (AFDS) that not only adjusts the strength of regularization introduced by transfer learning but also dynamically determines which are the important features to transfer.
-When deploying AFDS on ResNet-101, we achieve state-of-the-art computation reduction at the same accuracy budget, outperforming all existing transfer learning methods.
-On a 10x MACs reduction budget, transfer learned from ImageNet to Stanford Dogs 120, AFDS achieves an accuracy that is 12.51% higher than its best competitor.
+Abstract: Deep convolutional neural networks are now widely deployed in vision applications, but a limited size of training data can restrict their task performance.
+Transfer learning offers the chance for CNNs to learn with limited data samples by transferring knowledge from models pretrained on large datasets.
+Blindly transferring all learned features from the source dataset, however, brings unnecessary computation to CNNs on the target task.
+In this paper, we propose attentive feature distillation and selection (AFDS), which not only adjusts the strength of transfer learning regularization but also dynamically determines the important features to transfer.
+By deploying AFDS on ResNet-101, we achieved a state-of-the-art computation reduction at the same accuracy budget, outperforming all existing transfer learning methods.
+With a 10x MACs reduction budget, a ResNet-101 equipped with AFDS transfer learned from ImageNet to Stanford Dogs 120, can achieve an accuracy 11.07% higher than its best competitor.